What the Bible Says about Deacons

 The works of the deacons are numerous and are under the direct supervision and guidance of our Elders.
 They aide the elders with their work especially regarding physical things, so that the Elders may attend to the spiritual matters of the congregation.

-Deacons: Tim Arden, Jesse Bacon, Tyson Bacon, Marcus Boone, Brent Boyer, Dave Carlson, Jon Dispennett, David Elliott, Mark Hagquist, Tim Harney, Nate Hawk, Ed Hill, Mark Jones, Monsanto Love, Matt Maudlin, John Morgan, Aaron Rentschler, Nathan Rentschler, Gregg Shaw, Darrell Tackett, Tim Wilson, Calvin Young
+Deacons: Tim Arden, Tyson Bacon, Marcus Boone, Brent Boyer, Dave Carlson, Jon Dispennett, David Elliott, Mark Hagquist, Nate Hawk, Ed Hill, Monsanto Love, Matt Maudlin, John Morgan, Stuart Peck, Aaron Rentschler, Nathan Rentschler, Gregg Shaw, Jake Woodason, Calvin Young